-๐Ÿ‡ฐ๐Ÿ‡ผ Kuwait visa for Australia citizens
+๐Ÿ‡ฐ๐Ÿ‡ผ Kuwait visa for Australians

 Australia passport holders must apply for a visa at a Kuwait consulate or embassy before travelling.
 Expect documents, an appointment, and lead time measured in weeks.